 Family, Morale, Welfare and Recreation

-For full details on the status of Family, Morale, Welfare and Recreation services, facilities and programs, visit the FMWR Status Update page.
+For full details on the status of Family, Morale, Welfare and Recreation services, facilities and programs, visit the FMWR website.

 Gate and Installation Access

 Fort Lee enacted a "no-touch" policy for scanning IDs at all gates to reduce individual contact.

-New gate hours are in effect as part of HPCON-Charlie implementation measures.
 To see the latest schedule of when the gates are open, click the following link: Operational hours at gates.

 As a result of elevated protection, the following is now in effect: